Fashion Marketing Intern/Alumni Success Stories

 Woodbury University takes pride in its accomplished faculty and intimate, family-like atmosphere.
 In addition to teaching, our faculty continue to work as professionals in their fields, passing along the latest technology, trends, and strategies in the current market to WU students.
 We foster close mentoring relationships between faculty and student.
 Through this individual attention, we are able to know you as a person, and best help you find your path to success.

-Fashion marketing is a four year program in which students explore theories of marketing, consumer behavior, brand marketing, digital strategy and International business.
+Fashion marketing is a four year degree program in which students explore theories of marketing, consumer behavior, brand marketing, digital strategy and International business.
 Drawing upon case study analysis and industry collaborative research, students learn to apply fashion marketing principles to solve problems and develop plans of action.
-Every student must complete an internship prior to graduation.
+Every student must complete a fashion marketing internship prior to graduation.

 - Core Courses FMRK 100 - Fashion FundamentalsThe course introduces the student to all sectors of the fashion industry.
 This multi-faceted industry markets not only clothing but a myriad of accessories as well.
 It operates at three different levels: the development and production of raw materials; the design, manufacture and wholesale distribution of goods; and the retailing of the finished product.
 The student will learn all phases of the marketing process and how these are repeated at each level of the industry.
 Emphasis is placed on the interrelationships that exist throughout the industry.
 Lecture.
 Prerequisite: none.